I’ve been pregnant five times, given birth three times and I have four kids. (Can you work out how that is possible?)

 Labour and birth isn’t always long and painful

-If you listened to the same horrifying birth stories that I heard before my first pregnancy you would totally think that labour and birth is the longest most painful event you’ll ever be unlucky enough to experience in your whole entire life.
-The thing is… it’s not always like that.
+If you listened to the same horrifying birth stories that I heard, you would think that labour and birth is the longest, most painful event you’ll ever be unlucky enough to experience in your entire life.
+But it’s not always like that.

-No, I am not insane, nor was I so hyped up on drugs that I didn’t feel my labour and birth, or remember it.
-I felt the contractions of Muski’s birth, towards the end they were hard work, sometimes difficult to manage but never super over the top painful.
-I didn’t feel pain when he crowned (not even that ring of fire thing) nor when he was born…. and he wasn’t a small baby either (4.6kgs or 10lb3oz).
-I’ve felt more pain with a tooth ache or stomach bug than I did giving birth.
+No, I am not insane, nor was I so hyped up on drugs that I didn’t feel anything, or remember it.
+I felt the contractions and towards the end they were hard work, sometimes difficult to manage or a little scary, but never super, over the top painful.
+I didn’t feel pain when the baby crowned (not even that ring of fire thing that everyone talks about) nor when he was born.
+And he wasn’t a small baby either at 4.6kgs or 10lb3oz.
+I’ve felt more pain with a tooth ache or stomach bug than I did giving birth that time.